 The solution is simple: encrypt the data yourself.

-Unfortunately, implementing that “simple” solution isn’t always that simple or transparent, and can add a layer of complexity to online storage some find just as intimidating.
+Unfortunately, implementing that “simple” solution isn’t always that simple or transparent, and can add a layer of complexity to online storage some find intimidating.

 The hidden issue

 Online1 storage is powerful when used properly.
-By “properly,” I mean the account used is set up with appropriate security, and the data you place online is backed up somewhere else as well.
-Ignoring either of those items can lead to permanent data loss or worse.
+By “properly”, I mean the account is set up with appropriate security, and the data you place online is backed up somewhere else as well.
+Ignoring either of those items can lead to permanent data loss.

-In reality, the folks at major online storage providers are professionals, with no interest in snooping around in your data.
+In reality, the folks at major online storage providers are professionals who have no interest in snooping around in your data.
 Instances of the so-called “rogue employee” are rare.
-But of course, it’s still possible.
+But, of course, it’s still possible.

 For whatever reason, you might consider all of this a problem.
 Fortunately, this problem has a solution: encryption.

 The hidden cost of doing your own encryption

 There’s at least one good reason to allow your online storage provider the ability to decrypt your data: web access.

 Some online storage providers encrypt your data when it’s stored on their servers.
 However, whether or not they do they must be able to decrypt it to provide you the ability to access the data via a web interface.
 For example, even though Dropbox encrypts your data on their servers, it also allows you to log in to your account from any machine and access the files stored in your account via the web.